-Headed to the entertainment capital of the world?
-Let us help you find the most luxe hotel to stay at and the best restauraunts and casino all-you-can eat buffets there are!
-The state of Nevada is most famous (or shall we say infamous) for the city of Las Vegas, a 24 hour neon hub of activity.
+Headed to the entertainment capital of the world to relocate?
+The great state of Nevada offers more than luxe hotels, casinos and all-you-can eat buffets.
+Nevada is most famous (or shall we say infamous) for the city of Las Vegas, a 24 hour neon hub of activity.
 After all, people travel across the world to get access to the legalized gambling, simple and quick marriage and divorce proceedings, events and attractions and legalized active brothels of Las Vegas.
-However, in addition to a booming tourism industry, there are many people who live and work in non-entertainment related fields in the Las Vegas, as well as in other parts of Nevada.
+However, in addition to a booming tourism industry, there are many people who live and work in non-entertainment related fields in Las Vegas, as well as in other parts of Nevada.

 From the Mojave Desert in the southern part of Nevada to the Great Basin in the north, Nevada is a desert.
 In fact it is the most arid state in the Union.
 Since most of the rest of the state is basically unihabitable, much of Nevada (around 86%) is owned and used by the federal government for military and research purposes.
 Besides Vegas, cities such as Reno, Lake Tahoe, and Laughlin are also major tourist areas that employ a lot of people.
 There is an especially high number of resort and entertainment venues in Nevada, and this is because the state does not charge corporate income tax.
 Additionally, Nevada does not charge personal income tax.
 Outside of these resort cities, most jobs are in the cattle and mining industries.